Mulla v Enigma Fashiions UK Limited & anor – company liable for pregnancy discrimination

 Whilst Ms Mulla was in hospital her fellow director, Mr Rajshakha, sought to remove Ms Mulla as a director and employee of the company.
-Ms Mulla was told that the company was closing and returned early fro her maternity leave in order to determine the extent of the problems with the business; she was, however, denied access to the company’s premises three weeks after her return.
+Ms Mulla was told that the company was closing and returned early from her maternity leave in order to determine the extent of the problems with the business; she was, however, denied access to the company’s premises three weeks after her return.
 Other employees of the business were also told not to speak to or contact Ms Mulla, and she was summoned to a disciplinary hearing on sham allegations.

 The Employment Tribunal’s decision

-The Employment Tribunal found that Mr Rajshakha’s conduct amounted to pregnancy and maternity discrimination as well as constructive unfair dismissal, and awarded Ms Mulla a basic award of £3,087.50, compensation for past and future loss of earnings £52,526.08, and damages for breach of contract of £4,055.
+The Employment Tribunal found that Mr Rajshakha’s conduct amounted to pregnancy discrimination as well as constructive dismissal, and awarded Ms Mulla a basic award of £3,087.50, compensation for past and future loss of earnings £52,526.08, and damages for breach of contract of £4,055.
 The Tribunal also found that the detriments that Ms Mulla had been subjected to fell within the ‘serious’ Vento band and awarded her compensation for injury to feelings of £10,000.

 The Tribunal also awarded Ms Mulla a figure in respect of aggravated damages, as it found that a threat by the company to sue her for £300,000 in respect of company law issues (a threat which had not been followed through) constituted “high-handed, insulting and oppressive” conduct, as well as a campaign of text messages and letters (threatening disciplinary action for failing to respond to telephone calls and messages) which were sent to Ms Mulla by Enigma whilst she was recovering from giving birth.